ebi-ait/hca-ebi-wrangler-central/docs/SOPs/archiving_SOP.md

 ## Step 2 of 3 - Archiving Files to DSP

 Once the metadata is in DSP, the next step is to upload the files.

+### Before you start
+Please contact a developer for the AAP username and password.
+These are unique per environment, so make sure to state if you are using the `prod` or `test` environment.

 ### File Upload Info